FluxML/Flux.jl/docs/src/models/advanced.md

 ```
 Notice that we parameterized the type of the `paths` field.
 This is necessary for fast Julia code; in general, `T` might be a `Tuple` or `Vector`, but we don't need to pay attention to what it specifically is.
 The same goes for the `combine` field.

-The next step is to use [`Functors.@layer`](@ref) to make our struct behave like a Flux layer.
-This is important so that calling `params` on a `Join` returns the underlying weight arrays on each path.
+The next step is to use [`Flux.@layer`](@ref) to make our struct behave like a Flux layer.
+This is important so that calling `Flux.setup` on a `Join` maps over the underlying trainable arrays on each path.
 ```julia
 Flux.@layer Join
 ```